-One of my favorite things about medical cannabis is the variety of ways to consume the medication, also known as the delivery route.
+One of my favorite things about medical cannabis is the variety of ways to consume the medication.
 As a patient, I love having the ability to choose how I take my medication based upon my specific need.
 This gives me a sense of control and relief that I’ve never been able to achieve with other treatments.
 We call the different ways to consume medical cannabis delivery routes, or delivery methods.

 When choosing a method it’s important to consider the nature of the symptom, time of day, overall goals, and any patient specific concerns.
 The onset time, overall duration, and potential psychoactivity of the medication should also be considered.
 This requires some experimentation, but with a little trial and error most patients are able to find the method, or combination of methods, that works best for their symptoms.

 Cannabis can be inhaled via smoking or vaporization.
 Vaporizing cannabis heats the active ingredients called cannabinoids and converts them into a vapor which is then inhaled.
 Vaporizers remain under the temperature at which the ingredients combust, or turn to smoke.
-This allows patients to avoid the consumption of toxic compounds such as benzene and carbon monoxide.
+This allows patients to avoid the consumption of toxic compounds such as benzene and carbon monoxide found in smoke.

 Patients can expect to feel the medication within 1 to 5 minutes.
 This quick onset makes it easy to increase the dose as needed.
 Effects will last 1 to 4 hours depending on patient tolerance.
 Vaporizing does not produce the same smell as smoke, allowing for quick, efficient, and discreet medicating.

-Due to the quick onset, many patients prefer vaporizing for managing breakthrough symptoms like pain, anxiety, and nausea.
-In Florida, both cannabis flower and oil based medical cannabis vape products are available.
+Due to the quick onset, many patients prefer inhalation for managing breakthrough symptoms like pain, anxiety, and nausea.

 SUBLINGUAL TINCTURE, OILS, AND SPRAYS